ircv3/ircv3-specifications/CONTRIBUTING.md

 Feature proposals contributed to the IRCv3-Specifications repository require a concrete specification and at least one reference or existing implementation.

-If you have an idea or a protocol proposal doesn't have these things or is not yet at this stage, you should make an issue on the [IRCv3/ideas](https://github.com/ircv3/ideas) repository instead.
+If you have an idea or a protocol proposal that doesn't have these things or is not yet at this stage, you should make an issue on the [IRCv3/ideas](https://github.com/ircv3/ideas) repository instead.
 This repository is intended for working group members, as well as developers and users to be able to suggest ideas that are not yet full realised or without a reference implementation.

 Contributing to the [IRCv3/ideas](https://github.com/ircv3/ideas) repository does not have any stakeholder requirements.
 It was created so that contributors may decide to only review ideas that have already been specified and have support from other stakeholders of the IRCv3 WG, or review those that aren't yet at that stage.